Bitcoin has become a multi-billion dollar thing of the world!

-Blockstream is also one of the few institutions that provide funding to Bitcoin core developers.
+Blockstream is one of the few institutions that provide funding to Bitcoin developers.

-Throughout the years there have also been several false alarms, like when an individual actually called Satoshi Nakamoto was thought to be Bitcoin’s mysterious creator, or when Craig Wright publicly announced that he was Satoshi Nakamoto.
+Throughout the years, there has been several false alarms, like when an individual actually called Satoshi Nakamoto was thought to be Bitcoin’s mysterious creator, or when Craig Wright publicly announced that he was Satoshi Nakamoto.

-In March 2014, another speculation came on the identity of Satoshi.
-A news source claimed that they had found Satoshi, and he lived in California, USA.
+In March 2014, another speculation came on the identity, when a news source claimed to found Satoshi, and his home in California, USA.